In this guide, we’re configuring LiteSpeed Cache + QUIC.cloud CDN.

 Cache

-- Cache Rest API – On – used for many themes, plugins, and the WordPress Block Editor.
+- Cache Rest API: On – used in many themes, plugins, and the WordPress Block Editor.

 TTL

-- Cache TTL – default settings are usually fine.
-Cache TTL is the amount of time LiteSpeed Cache keeps a cached file.
-Once it expires, it will create a new one.
-A shorter TTL is only needed if you update your site frequency and want to guarantee visitors will see the new cached version, but this will also consume more resources.
-A long TTL will save resources, but the cache won’t be refreshed as frequently, so visitors might not see the new content.
+- Cache TTL – defaults are usually fine.
+Cache TTL is the time LiteSpeed Cache keeps a cached file before it expires and a new one is created.
+A shorter TTL can be used if you update your site frequently to guarantee users will see the new cached version, but will consume resources.
+A longer TTL saves resources, but the cache isn’t refreshed as often.

 Purge

-- Scheduled Purge URLs – no need to add URLs here unless you need pages purged at specific time (during low traffic), in which case you would also set scheduled purge time.
+- Scheduled Purge URLs: no need to add URLs here unless you need pages purged at a specific time (during low traffic), in which case you would also set scheduled purge time.

 Excludes